yupal/detour-wp/README.md

 Pattern matches are passed in order as arguments to the callback attached to request method.
 Like in the previous example the `:string` match was passed as the first argument in the callback.

 ## Before / After route hooks
-  DetourWP provides to types of hooks before and after request `$callback` was called.
+  DetourWP provides two types of hooks before and after request `$callback` was called.
 The hooks are called with the same arguments as the `$callback` function

 ```php